Skip to main content

 Just want to grab a selfie and give a high five?
 You won’t miss these giddy striped safety wardens who are always jumping around the main junction near San Francisco Plaza.

-We do believe that La Paz is a little like marmite.
+We do believe that La Paz is a little like Marmite.
 Some love its tasty but unique rugged texture while others cannot stomach how overwhelming it is.

 A happy Hogan with her Cholita